 The word “Bell” is yellow, resembling the gold of a handheld school bell.
 The letters are slanted towards the right in a jagged, overlapping arrangement to illustrate a ringing effect.

 8. Teenage Mutant Ninja Turtles

 Teenage Mutant Ninja Turtles followed the adventures of four anthropomorphic turtles named after Italian Renaissance artists.
 The green, muscular lettering mimics the look of the turtles.

-This logo was used to illustrate the first mainstream TV appearance for the franchise.
-In contrast to other edgier logo variations that came afterward, this one best represented the essence of the Turtles.
+This logo was used to illustrate the first mainstream TV appearance of the franchise.
+In contrast to other edgier logo variations that came afterward, this one best represented the essence of the characters.

 9. Sweet Tarts

 The Sweet Tarts candy logo is made up of a bubbly wordmark with the words “Sweet” and “Tarts” spliced together with a split-toned “T,” which emphasizes the sweet and tart flavor profiles of the Willy Wonka candy.